 Each interviewee has been conducted one-on-one interview about one hour and have been separately told reserve the privacy that will not show their name and company.
-Therefore, these companies and interviewees were represented as cases, founders and successors A to D. As illustrated in Table 2, the interview result is presented as following:
+Therefore, these companies and interviewees were represented as cases, founders and successors A to D. The interview result is presented as following:

-Case A: Used car dealer
+• Case A: Used car dealer

-Founder A, aged 68, have found the company for 40 years.
-There were only 2 employees from the very beginning.
+Founder A: 68 years old, has found the company for 40 years.
+There are only 2 employees from the very beginning.
 He builds his kingdom from scratch at his very young age.
-Now they have 26 employees and three branches.
-The successor A, age 38, one sister, bachelor degree, have used to work in a construction company as a site manager for 3 years.
+Till now the company owns 26 employees and three branches.

+Successor A: 38 years old, having one sister, with bachelor degree, has used to work in a construction company as a site manager for 3 years.
 When he enters the business, the inheritor knows nothing about used car business.
-Due to the founder A believes "capable are pupils trained by strict masters", therefore he never kind to his only son.
+Due to the founder A believes "capable are pupils trained by strict masters", accordingly he is very strict with his only son.
 After 3 years apprenticeship training by the predecessors, the successor is superior at sales and starts to bring profit to the company.
-The founder started release management power to his son, because he believes good sales make good boss.
-However, conflicts were triggered soon as the power transformation have initiated.
-After two years power transferring, successor have won his authority position and the founder have abdicated from the business.
+The founder starts to release management power to his son, because he is convinced to become an appropriate boss for achieving good sales performance.
+However, conflicts are triggered soon as the power transformation initiated.
+After two years power transferring, the successor has won his authority position and the founder have abdicated from the business.

-Founder A: "I used to start the business with my two brothers and they didn't want to manage the business when I tend to retired", said founder A. "So, I told my son if he didn't want to take over the business, I am going to dissolution of the company".
-"I didn't want to continue my business, because of my age and my life plan."
-"Since my son have interested to take over, I made my succession plan completed within five years, and I did", said the founder A.
+Founder A: "I used to start the business with my two brothers and they didn't want to manage the business when I tend to retired.
+So, I told my son if he didn't want to take over the business, I am going to dissolution of the company.
+I didn't want to continue my business, because of my age and my life plan.
+Since my son have interested to take over, I made my succession plan completed within five years, and I did."

-Successor A: There were no written succession plan.
-"My father offers an oral commitment to make me inherit his business within five years".
-"In the five years, my father mentor me and teach me the technique know-how".
-"No more than three years, I have acquired all knowledge I needed".
-"Since then, I wanted to in charge the business as soon as possible".
+Successor A: "There were no written succession plan.
+My father offers an oral commitment to make me inherit his business within five years.
+In the five years, my father mentor me and teach me the technique know-how.
+No more than three years, I have acquired all knowledge I needed.
+Since then, I wanted to in charge the business as soon as possible."

-At the first two years after power transferring, they frequently have conflicts in daily process.
-Founder and successor stubbornly and arbitrarily cling to their own course.
+At the first two years after power transferring, the founder and the successor frequently have conflicts in daily process.
+They stubbornly and arbitrarily cling to their own course.
 The inheritor would conduct his own way instead of obey to the predecessors because he believes his decision is better for the company development.
 The natural virtue of obedience is abandoned in the late of their succession process.

 Founder A: "I love my son, but sooner or later he will realize my advice is valuable.
-He is not aware of it now, but he will definitely learn in the future".
+He is not aware of it now, but he will definitely learn in the future."

 Successor A: "We are very close, but the conflict is inevitable.
 Keeps following my father's order, there is no chance to break through the hyper-competitive environments.
 Within the family business, I am not his son but the successor.
 I have the responsibility to make the business progress.
-I have to make right decision for the company instead of to please my father".
+I have to make right decision for the company instead of to please my father."